 Beautiful, sweet-yet-tangy roasted cherry tomatoes make a deliciously fresh side dish, and are just as wonderful for breakfast as they are for dinner.

-Tomatoes are wonderful whether raw or cooked.
-I adore them raw in caprese salad, but I also love them cooked – cooking really concentrates and brings out their flavor.
-Science tells us that cooked tomatoes are in fact healthier than raw, so that’s another good reason to enjoy these tasty roasted cherry tomatoes.
+These roasted cherry tomatoes are really good!
+I mean, in my opinion, tomatoes are wonderful whether raw or cooked.
+I adore them raw in Caprese salad, but I also love them cooked.
+Cooking really concentrates and brings out their flavor.
+Tomatoes are very healthy, and science tells us that cooked tomatoes are in fact healthier than raw.
+So that’s another good reason to enjoy this tasty side dish.

-Leftovers keep quite well in the fridge for 3-4 days.
-You can gently reheat them, covered, in the microwave, or you can serve them cold, like you would antipasti.
+Leftovers of these roasted cherry tomatoes keep quite well in the fridge for 3-4 days.
+You can gently reheat them, covered, in the microwave, or you can serve them cold, like you would serve antipasti.

 Roasted Cherry Tomatoes

 - 1 tablespoon minced garlic

 - 1/4 teaspoon black pepper

 - Preheat oven to 425 degrees F.

 - Place the tomatoes in a greased baking dish.
 Add the garlic and mix.

 - Drizzle with olive oil and balsamic vinegar and sprinkle with kosher salt, black pepper and thyme.
 Stir to coat.